 Most medications carry risks and side effects.
 Depression is one of these side effects for certain medications.
 Doctors warn patients about this ahead of time, and they urge patients taking it to report any depression symptoms or suicidal thoughts.
 If you begin taking any medication where depression may be a side effect, please keep a close eye on your mental health.

 Did you know that nearly 30% of people with substance abuse problems also have major or clinical depression as well?
-Individuals with that suffer from drug or alcohol addiction often also have depression and anxiety.
+Individuals that suffer from drug or alcohol addiction often also have depression and anxiety.
 Depression may develop before the addiction, and it’s not uncommon for people to develop an addiction in an attempt to self-medicate.
 It could also develop after, as a result of changes in brain chemistry or negative life events from the addiction.

 A major risk factor in developing depression is experiencing some form of abuse.
 Abuse, either physical, sexual, or emotional, increases one’s risk of developing depression.
 Childhood abuse has an even higher risk factor, although depression may not develop until years after the event.